-Summary of the applicable FIRB or Standardised treatment to the Macquarie credit portfolios set out in the table below.
+A summary of the applicable FIRB or Standardised treatment to the Macquarie credit portfolios is set out in the table below.

 Exposure Type Approach Migration to FIRB FIRB Ratings Approach All credit exposures to Corporate, Bank and Sovereign counterparties.
 FIRB MG rating is mapped to the S&P ratings scale.
 S&P historical default data is used to estimate a PD for each rating grade.
 All exposures subject to Supervisory Slotting Treatment.
 FIRB Exposures are pooled based on MG ratings with APRA determined risk weights assigned to each pool.
 Auto and equipment lease exposures in Australia.
 FIRB Through-the-cycle PDs and LGDs based on historic data.
 Exposures to mortgage insured prime residential mortgages in Australia.
-AIRB Loans are pooled according to key risk drivers loan-to-value ratio, documentation type, loan purpose and balance-to-loan ratio.
+AIRB Loans are pooled according to key risk drivers including loan-to-value ratio, documentation type and loan purpose.
 A PD for each pool is estimated using the historical average default rate.
-An adjustment is made to convert it into a through-the-cycle PD.
-LGD's are estimated using a scenario approach that assumes a market value decline, distressed sale discount and selling costs to estimate the recoverable value on each loan.
+An adjustment is made to convert it into a through- the-cycle PD.
+LGDs are estimated using a scenario approach that assumes a market value decline, distressed sale discount and selling costs to estimate the recoverable value on each loan.
 The regulatory floor of 20% applies to the LGD in each pool.
 Exposures to prime residential mortgages in the USA.
 Loans with higher loan-to-value ratios have mortgage insurance.
 AIRB A PD for each loan is estimated using assumptions based on Fitch RMBS ratings criteria.
 The key risk drivers are loan-to-value ratio and FICO score.
 Adjustments are also made for other variables such as documentation type and loan purpose.
 Loans are then pooled according to loan-to-value and FICO score.
 PDs are then validated against the portfolios historical average default rates each year.
 LGDs are estimated using a scenario approach that assumes a market value decline at regional level, distressed sale discount and selling costs to estimate the recoverable value on each loan.
 The regulatory floor of 20% applies to the LGD in each pool.
 All SME exposures.
 Some secured by commercial property.
 Standardised Not expected - APRA have approved a carve-out from FIRB for this portfolio.
 N/A Exposures to mortgage insured prime residential mortgages in Canada.
 Standardised Sufficient historical data is not available.
-5 yrs history will be available in 2010.
+5 year history will be available in 2010.
 Mortgage insurance is provided by a corporate and government insurer.
-In the event of wind up of the corporate insurer, the Canadian government will guarantee 90% of any insurance claims.
-Accordingly, the remaining 10% of exposures to the Corporate insurer is risk weighted.
+In the event of wind up of the corporate insurer, the Canadian government will guarantee all but 10% of the initial exposure.
+Accordingly, this 10% of original exposure to the Corporate insurer is risk weighted.
 Credit card exposures in Australia.
 Standardised Sufficient historical data is not available.
-5 yrs history will be available in 2012.
+5 years history will be available in 2012.
 N/A Personal loan exposures in Australia.
 Standardised Portfolio is in run-off.
 No migration planned.
 N/A Margin loan exposures in Australia.
-Standardised A 20% risk-weight prescribed in APS113: Internal Ratings-based Approach to Credit Risk is applied.
+Standardised A 20% risk-weight prescribed in APS113 Capital Adequacy: Internal Ratings-based Approach to Credit Risk is applied.
 Retail investment loan exposures.
 The majority are capital protected.
 Standardised Sufficient historical data is not available.
 N/A